PEP 599 – The manylinux2014 Platform Tag

 As explained in PEP 513, the specified symbol versions for

-allowed libraries constitute an upper bound.
+manylinux1 allowed libraries constitute an upper bound.
 The

-same is true for the symbol versions defined for manylinux2014
+same is true for the symbol versions defined for manylinux2014 in

 this PEP.
-As a result, manylinux1
+As a result, manylinux1 and manylinux2010 wheels

-are considered manylinux2014
+are considered manylinux2014 wheels.
+A pip that recognizes

-platform tag will thus install manylinux2010
+the manylinux2014 platform tag will thus install manylinux2010

-platforms – even when explicitly set –
+wheels for manylinux2014 platforms – even when explicitly set –

-when no manylinux2014
+when no manylinux2014 wheels are available.

 PyPI Support

-PyPI should permit wheels containing the manylinux2014
+PyPI should permit wheels containing the manylinux2014 platform

-tag to be uploaded in the same way that it permits manylinux2010
+tag to be uploaded in the same way that it permits manylinux2010.

 If technically feasible, PyPI should attempt to verify the

-wheels, but that capability is not
+compatibility of manylinux2014 wheels, but that capability is not

 a requirement for adoption of this PEP.